List of content you will read in this article:

 - Extensibility: The platform can be extended with plugins and extensions to add features and customize its functionality to suit specific needs.

-- Integration: Guacamole can be integrated with various authentication systems, allowing for single sign-on (SSO) and multi-factor authentication (MFA) support.
+- Integration: Guacamole can be integrated with various authentication systems, supporting single sign-on (SSO) and multi-factor authentication (MFA).

 - Open Source: Apache Guacamole is open-source software, meaning it's free to use and can be modified to meet specific requirements.